We may earn commission from affiliate links →

 The ferry to Lokrum Island departs from the harbor in the Old Town several times a day.
 The ride takes about fifteen to twenty minutes max.
 On Lokrum Island, you can choose what to do.
 There are several hiking trails across the island and along its shores.
 A small snack bar serves simple dishes and various drinks.
-A number of beaches offer quiet sunbathing while a historic botanical garden and monastery provide a dash of history.
+Several beaches offer quiet sunbathing, while a historic botanical garden and monastery provide a dash of history.

-Local Tip: Make sure you spy the local peacocks that call the island home!
+Local Tip: Make sure you spy on the local peacocks that call the island home!

 Make your way back to the mainland in the afternoon.
 If you’ve spent the morning hiking, you’ll relish the opportunity to relax on the beach.
 If you’ve already been soaking up the Mediterranean sun, you can continue to do so this afternoon.

 Besides the Old Town, Dubrovnik has another popular attraction—its excellent collection of beaches.
 The most scenic and arguably popular beach in Dubrovnik is Banje Beach, situated just south of the Old Town.
 From this beach, you’ll have a spectacular view of the harbor and the City Walls.